felipebogaertsm/machwave/docs/theory/thrust.md

 # 1. Thrust and Performance

 Machwave calculates the **thrust** of a rocket motor/engine using the **thrust coefficient formulation**, which is derived from the idealized flow through a rocket nozzle.
+The ideal thrust coefficient has two terms, a momentum term which dominates and a pressure term.
-The ideal thrust coefficient is calculated and multiplied by the **nozzle efficiency** to obtain the real thrust coefficient.
+Each term is calculated and multiplied by the **nozzle efficiency** to obtain the real thrust coefficient.
-The nozzle efficiency accounts for the deviations from the idealized assumptions, such as boundary layer losses, chemical kinetic losses, and more.
+The nozzle efficiency can be applied independently to each term, and accounts for the deviations from the idealized assumptions, such as boundary layer losses, chemical kinetic losses, and more.

 ## 1.1 Thrust Coefficient